du33169/QoreWidgets/README.md

 status: Working in progress

-Yet another collection of those core widgets for a modern application.
+Yet another collection of those core widgets for a modern qt application.

 The widgets is designed to be functional extended but not decorated, style them as you wish.